Child abuse linked to faith or belief

 Sometimes bad or abnormal behaviour is attributed to spiritual forces.
 Examples include a child being disobedient, rebellious, overly independent, wetting the bed, having nightmares or falling ill.

 A child could be singled out for having a physical difference or disability.
-Documented cases included children with learning disabilities, mental health issues, epilepsy, autism, stammers and deafness.
+Documented cases included children with learning disabilities, mental health issues, epilepsy, autism, stammers, deafness and LGBTQ+.

 Gifts and uncommon characteristics